aws-cloudformation/cfn-lint/README.md

   hooks:
     - id: cfn-lint-rc
 ```
+*Note: When mixing .cfnlintrc ignore_templates and files option in your .pre-commit-config.yaml cfn-lint may return a file not found error*

 * If you exclude the `files:` line above, every json/yml/yaml file will be checked.
 * You can see available cfn-lint versions on the [releases page](https://github.com/aws-cloudformation/cfn-python-lint/releases).